-Each of our NEOs other than Mr. Remondi holds the title of Executive Vice President.
+Each of our NEOs other than Mr. Remondi and Mr. Morris holds the title of Executive Vice President; Mr. Morris is a Senior Vice President.

 The guidelines encourage continued ownership of a significant amount of Navient's Common stock acquired through equity awards and help align the interests of our senior executives with the interests of our shareholders.
-A senior executive must hold Navient Common Stock acquired through equity grants until the applicable thresholds are met, and a senior executive will not be eligible to receive equity grants during the following year if he or she sells this stock (whether before or after such guidelines are met), if such sale resulted in a decrease below the thresholds established by the guidelines.
+A senior executive must hold Navient Common Stock acquired through equity grants until the applicable thresholds are met, and a senior executive will not be eligible to receive equity grants during the following year if he or she sells this stock (whether before or after such guidelines are met), if such sale results in a decrease below the thresholds established by the guidelines.